cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-a number outside of the vector, R will return missing values
+For an index outside of the vector, R will return missing values.

 ~~~
 x[6]